notnithila/tech-cat-training/activities/wk5/Activities/Mini Project Data Lake and DW/README.md

 #### Document Process

 Here's a [guide](https://www.markdownguide.org/basic-syntax/) on Markdown Syntax.
-You will need to publish the Markdown report to your GitHub repo.
+You will need to publish the Markdown report to your **GitHub repo**.

 Do the following steps in your `README.md` file.